jhoelzel/jhoelzel.github.io/_posts/2024-09-02-kube-probesim.md

 #### Why kube-probesim?

-When I first started using Kubernetes in production, one of the challenges was ensuring applications were resilient enough to withstand failures—especially during scale-ups, unexpected traffic spikes, or external service downtimes.
+When I first started using Kubernetes in production, one of the challenges was ensuring applications were resilient enough to withstand failures-especially during scale-ups, unexpected traffic spikes, or external service downtimes.
 Probes (liveness and readiness) play a crucial role in ensuring the stability of the system, but testing these probes in realistic scenarios is difficult. `kube-probesim` simplifies this.

 Here’s what it does: